 eBooks & White Papers

 This eBook now makes up about 45% of the monthly traffic for the site – and as it contains well-placed CTAs and opportunities to acquire email addresses, it’s a great generator for potential leads:

 Identify Your Target Audience

 A good exercise is to write down characteristics and demographics of a “typical” customer, or someone who would be interested in the information you write about.

-Create a Content Marketing Editorial Calendar
+Create an Editorial Calendar

 This is also a great tactic to ensure you are cross-promoting your marketing efforts across many channels, so that you get the most value and exposure.

 Brainstorm Content Topics